 - Financial Law (4)

 - Presentations (2)

 - UNCW (1)

 Posted By Godwin Bowman & Martinez || Dec 8, 2016

 Law360, New York (October 27, 2016, 10:00 AM EDT) --

-Bruce W. Bowman Jr., managing shareholder of Godwin Bowman & Martinez in Dallas, has successfully handled litigation on both the plaintiff and defendant sides for many years, primarily in business disputes.
+Bruce W. Bowman Jr., managing shareholder of Godwin Bowman PC in Dallas, has successfully handled litigation on both the plaintiff and defendant sides for many years, primarily in business disputes.
 His work has been as diverse as recovering assets from trusts in prolonged trust and-bankruptcy litigation to defending trade secret allegations concerning oil field technology in state and federal courts.

 He has also successfully defended directors, lawyers, accountants, financial advisers and other professionals in many areas of business.
 In addition to trying hundreds of cases to verdict, Bowman has handled numerous arbitrations, mediations and appeals through the Texas Supreme Court, federal appeals courts and to the U.S. Supreme Court.

 Reflecting the excellence of his practice, Bowman is a 10-time recipient of Texas Super Lawyer honors from Thomson Reuters, has been rated AV-Preeminent by Martindale-Hubbell, the highest peer rating for legal skills and ethics, and has achieved a 10.0 rating from AVVO, its highest attorney rating.

 Bowman is board certified in Civil Trial Law by the Texas Board of Legal Specialization.